cocos/cocos-docs/en/components/videoplayer.md

 About VideoPlayer events, please refer to [VideoPlayer API](../../../api/en/classes/VideoPlayer.html) for details.

-**Note**：Since the VideoPlayer is a special component, it cannot listen to Touch on Node with the Mouse event.
+**Note**：Since the VideoPlayer is a special component, you can't register Touch or Mouse event on node with VideoPlayer component.

 ## How to display a UI upon a video